CameronBeneteau/Pokemon_Text/README.md

 ## Intro

-Text-based Pokemon game through Java command line.
-Utilizes object-oriented programming and other ICS4U computing techniques.
+A text-based Pokemon battling game with the command line.
+Utilizes Java, object-oriented programming and other ICS4U computing techniques.

 Detailed information on this project can be found in the [Pokemon Doc PDF](Pokemon%20Arena.pdf)